MetaMask/faq/LOGS.md

 2. At the bottom of the console, enter the text `logState()` and hit `Enter`.
 3. The console will then spit out a big bunch of text, something that looks like [this](https://github.com/MetaMask/metamask-plugin/blob/master/development/states/account-detail.json).
 4. Copy that entire text blob and send it to us, ideally in [a new Github issue](https://github.com/MetaMask/metamask-plugin/issues/new).

+## Crash Logs (Chrome)

+If your bug involves crashing the whole browser, then having a browser console won't be much good!
+(It will be crashed).

+In these cases, you'll need to start your browser in a way that it writes its logs to the disk, so you can open that log file after the browser crashes.

+[This process is described here](https://www.chromium.org/for-testers/enable-logging), and we hope to write more specific steps on this in the future.
+If you have to go through this process, please do record the steps, so we can have more detailed instructions here for different platforms.